ruggeri/tech-notes/randos/automotive/brakes.md

     budget must be used for cornering.
   - Without IMU, ABS doesn't know how much longitudinal braking to allow.
-It's conservative, so ABS doesn't give you enough braking in straights, but it also allows you to apply _too_ much pressure in tighter turns.
+It's conservative, so ABS doesn't give you enough braking in straights, but it also allows _too_ much braking in tight turns.
-  - So you shouldn't panic brake mid corner and rely on regular ABS.
-But that's what lean sensitive ABS is supposed to help with.
-  - Lean sensitivity isn't perfect, and you shouldn't slam on the brakes mid corner, but it is helpful.
+  - Also: when leaned over, you don't want to _change_ braking too quickly.
+It's not just that you'll use up all your traction budget quicker because some budget is going toward lateral traction/cornering.
+It's that changes in the amount of braking _also_ change chassis dynamics, suspension loading, and upsetting these can cause the front tire to give.
+So when leaned over, you want to adjust braking power less aggressively.
+Without IMU, you can't know how much you're leaned over, so the system is tuned to be conservative with change in brake application.